Harrison County Vehicle Impound Guide

 If You Don't Have a Valid License

-• Have Someone Else Pick It Up: A licensed driver can retrieve the vehicle on your behalf.
+• Have a licensed friend or family member retrieve it — A licensed driver can pick up the vehicle on your behalf.

 Timeline